 California Uber Sexual Assault Lawsuit

-We can connect you to the leading rideshare abuse law firms.
+We can connect you to a rideshare abuse law firm today.

 You expect a safe ride to your destination when you call an Uber.
 However, thousands of people are sexually assaulted in Ubers every year.
 Too often, offenders use the access provided by the rideshare service to find new victims.
 There are different types of sexual abuse by rideshare drivers – a driver can verbally sexually harass you through inappropriate comments, can touch you without your consent, or physically sexually assault you.
 None of this behavior is acceptable and you deserve to know your rights and options including reporting and filing a civil lawsuit.